trezzuri/erpnext-docs/docs/en/setting-up/print/raw-printing.md

 Many thermal printers need these raw commands sent to them in order to perform functions like barcode printing, receipt printing, label printing, etc. Raw Printing bypasses the printer's drivers in most cases, making them very fast and reliable.
 Raw Printing is also capable of doing some advanced features such as cutting receipt paper, kicking out cash drawers, etc.

-## 1. Setting up Raw Printing in ERPNext
+## 1. Setting up Raw Printing in SOMA

 ### 1.1 Installing QZ Tray application on the client computer